 This course studies the development of literary trends in Latin America from Pre-Columbian times to the end of the nineteenth century.
 The texts read and discussed represent the political, social, and cultural developments in Latin America that characterized and defined the countries and the people that comprise the territory.
-T he course ends with the study of the Romantic novel María by Colombian writer Jorge Isaacs.
-Prerequisites: SP 305, SP 306 or equivalent of one of the novels by Colombian writer Gabriel García Márquez.
+The course ends with the study of the Romantic novel María by Colombian writer Jorge Isaacs.
 Prerequisites: SP 305, SP 306 or equivalent